HariniMohan97/Constrained-research-CNN/README.md

 Have started from a Vanilla network (no BN, DropOut, LR, larger batch size, change in Optimizer, etc)

 # Solution
+What I have achieved? - with ~10k params, reached 99.4% val acc in 10 epochs! :)
+How'd I achieve it? - Kindly go through the following flow of attempts at building a network.

 # First Attempt - Vanilla Network
 10k params (keeping less params so that I can add more if reqd-flexible)